Habitat for Humanity sells houses.

 Any newly built house is going to be a dramatic change for a family who has been living in poor housing conditions.
 Habitat’s philosophy is to build simple, decent houses that fit the family’s needs.

 Habitat for Humanity was founded by Millard Fuller.

 Habitat for Humanity International was started in Americus, Ga., in 1976 by Millard Fuller, along with his wife, Linda.
 Former U.S. President Jimmy Carter and his wife, Rosalynn, are longtime Habitat supporters and volunteers who help bring national and international attention to the organization’s house-building work.
-They lead the annual Jimmy Carter Work Project to help build houses and raise awareness of the need for affordable housing.
-Since the first work project in 1984, nationally more than 1,000 houses have been built in conjunction with JCWP events.
+They continue to lead the annual Jimmy Carter Work Project (over 1000 houses built so far since 1984), even in their 90’s, to help build houses and raise awareness of the need for affordable housing.

 Central Minnesota Habitat for Humanity serves Benton, Sherburne, Stearns and Wright counties.

-We are excited to serve all of Central Minnesota and have built or refurbished homes in several communities.
-We partner with key leaders in communities to help them coordinate the construction of a Habitat home.
+We are excited to serve Central Minnesota, and have built or refurbished over 90 homes in several communities, as well as over 95 homes internationally.
+We partner with key leaders in communities to help them plan for the construction of a Habitat home.